serverwentdown/file-manager/README.md

 Set to `login` to enable accessing a login shell, or your shell binary (example: `bash`).
 Be careful when enabling this feature.

+### CMD=

+Set to shell binary to enable an alternative command-based execution.
+Be careful when enabling this feature.

 ### PORT=

 Listen on $PORT.
 Default: 8080